 Since the publication of her first book, Cleaned Out, in 1974, Annie Ernaux’s writing has continued to explore not only her own life experience but also that of her generation, her parents, women, anonymous others encountered in public space, the forgotten.
 The main themes threaded through her work over more than four decades, are: the body and sexuality; intimate relationships; social inequality and the experience of changing class through education; time and memory; and the overarching question of how to write these life experiences.
 In Ernaux’s work the most personal, the most intimate experiences – whether of grieving, classed shame, nascent sexuality, passion, illegal abortion, illness, or the perception of time – are always understood as shared by others, and reflective of the social, political and cultural context in which they occur.

 Ernaux’s books are followed by a faithful readership, and are reviewed in most local and national newspapers in France, as well as being the subject of many radio and television interviews and programmes, and a large and growing international academic literature.
 This site responds to this interest in her work and through its largely bilingual construction attempts to bring her work to the attention of the anglophone world.
-We provide an extensive bibliography, a short biography, a selection of short texts and essays, some of them unpublished, and news relating to Ernaux’s writing and its reception.
+We provide an extensive bibliography, a short biography, a selection of short texts and essays, some of them unpublished and available for the first time here in English, and news relating to Ernaux’s writing and its reception.
 Our aim is to collect as much relevant material as possible in one place, but we cannot claim exhausitivity.
 Do not hesitate to contact us regarding any omissions or errors.
 The opinions expressed here are those of the contributors to the site, which was developed with Annie Ernaux’s support.

 (Texts marked * have not yet been translated into English)